YVR Skylynx

 YVR Skylynx is a bus operator operating in Vancouver, Squamish and Whistler.

 Description

 As of December 12, 2018, YVR Skylynx runs direct from Vancouver International Airport, Vancouver City Centre to Squamish, Creekside Village and Whistler with their Skylynx coach service.
 This service was previously operated by Pacific Coach Lines.
-There are 16 daily departures in winter and up to 8 during summer.
+There are 16 daily departures in winter and up to eight during the summer.